Bramley, Surrey: Post 1600

-The village would have been growing in the 17th century; many of the houses on the west side of the High Street date from this period.
-Bramley Manor, opposite East Manor and originally the farm for Bramley Manor, was built in the middle of this century.
+The village was growing in the 17th century; many of the houses on the west side of the High Street date from this period.
+Bramley Manor, opposite East Manor and originally the farm for Bramley Manor, was built in the middle of the century.

 The 18th century brought more changes with the road through the village becoming part of the turnpike road from Guildford to Arundel, following an Act of Parliament of 1757; there is still a milestone in Birtley Road.
 A bridge and causeway were built on the road to Wonersh in the 1770s; the river was then diverted from its original course close to the bottom of Wonersh Hollow into a new straight course to align with the new bridge.

-Most villagers would have made their living from agriculture.
 A house The Nunnery was purchased for the poor of the parish in 1735.
 This was at the far end of the Bramley millpond; it was sold a century later when the poor had to go to Hambledon Workhouse, in the early part of which century the Jolly Farmer public house was established.

 The Napoleonic Wars brought concerns for shipping in the English Channel and plans to create an inland waterway between London and Portsmouth led to the building of a canal to connect Guildford to West Sussex and the now traditional port of Littlehampton.
 This finally opened in 1816.
 James Stanton was appointed Superintendent of the canal in 1819; by the time of his death in 1857 he had five barges of his own, but by now use of the canal was declining and it finally closed in 1871.
 Stanton's cottage on the wharf still survives.
 In 1825 the Earl of Egremont, a great supporter of the canal, had purchased a property in Bramley on the site of the present Park Drive which was soon demolished.
 He diverted some of the water from the millpond to the canal in an attempt to improve the canal's water supply; this had a lasting effect as the watercourse would define the boundary between the later school and cemetery.
 The Earl redirected the lane to the mill, roughly to the present Park Drive, and his nephew built Bramley House, now almost completely demolished.
 This house was later leased by Captain Jekyll and was the childhood home of Gertrude Jekyll.
-After the Jekyll family left in 1868 the house was considerably extended and the lane to the mill now became a driveway to the house with a third Mill Lane (the present one) put through in 1871.
+After the Jekyll family had left in 1868, the house was considerably extended and the lane to the mill now became a driveway to the house with a third, Mill Lane (the present one), put through in 1871.

 Development in the village was also influenced by Mrs Charlotte Sutherland, who leased Church House in 1848.
 She largely financed the building of the north aisle of the Church in 1851, the new Vicarage (now demolished and replaced by Old Rectory Close), the Village School, the cemetery and its chapel (also demolished); her brother, Richard Charles Hussey, was the architect for all these developments.